 23. Constellations: I can spot the most famous constellations and star groups like Orion, Canis Major, Scorpius, Big Dipper, Pegasus, and Andromeda from light-polluted skies.
 It is ironic that from truly dark skies; it takes a lot of time to identify these constellations in the ocean of stars.

 Fuzzy Objects in Our Galaxy

 24. Milky Way Galaxy: I was lucky enough to spot the spiral arm of the Milky Way Galaxy way back in 2014 from Nagaland, India.
 It was a splendid sight.

-25. Nebulae: I have seen a couple of nebulae during star parties; Orion is the most dramatic.
-The Orion nebula is the only one we can see with the naked eye from light polluted skies.
+25. Nebulae: I have seen a few nebulae during star parties; Orion is the most dramatic.
+The Orion nebula is the only one we can see with the naked eye from light-polluted skies.

 26. Star Clusters: I have seen many around the Sagittarius constellation; the easiest hunting ground for star clusters with my modest telescope.

-28. Nova Through a Telescope: I managed to see this when a nova happened right inside the Sagittarius Teapot a few years back.
+28. Nova Through a Telescope: I could see this when a nova happened right inside the Sagittarius Teapot a few years back.
 It was shining bright at 4th magnitude.
 It did not have naked-eye visibility in our light polluted city, and I needed my telescope to spot the Nova.

-29. Naked Eye Supernova: This is pending in my list as no one alive could have seen one.
+29. Naked Eye Supernova: This is a pending one in my list as no one alive could have seen one.
 Many are waiting for Betelgeuse, the red supergiant star to explode.

 Beyond the Milky Way Galaxy

 30. Andromeda Galaxy: It is a great binocular galaxy as viewed from my house.
-I have never managed to view this beauty with the naked eye.
+I have never viewed this beauty with the naked eye.